zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab3-mysql-to-hdfs/ggbd-workshop-lab3-mysql-to-hdfs.md

 ## STEPS

-**1:** select R to reset the lab environment, then select 3 to begin Lab3.
+**1:** Select R to reset the lab environment, then select 3 to begin Lab3.

 **2:** Review the overview notes on the following screen, then select Q to quit.
 These online notes have been provided so you can cut/paste file names to another session, to avoid typos.